-Most people are between sizes.
-You can consider arch length, personal preference and width to choose yours.Arch length
+Most people are.
+Consider arch length, personal preference, and width to choose your size.Arch length

-If you have a relatively long arch length, it makes sense to lean toward the larger of two possible sizes.
-If you have a relatively short arch arch length, you might like the smaller of two possibilities.
+If you have a relatively long arch length, it makes sense to consider the larger of two possible sizes.
+If you have a relatively short arch length, you might like the smaller of two possibilities.

 Some people like a little trimmer fit.
-If you like a shorter fit with your toes touching the toe rim a little at the end of each step, the rim will gradually conform, pushing out a bit for toes that touch.
+If you don't mind your toes touching the toe rim a little at the end of each step, the rim will gradually conform, pushing out a bit for toes that touch.

 If you prefer a longer fit, the extra area at the heel and toe will tend to curl up with time, like the bottom of a rocking chair, and gradually the sandals will feel shorter.

-When your sandals arrive, note that shoes marked with wear cannot be returned.
-You'll want to try them on a clean floor or carpet, wearing a thin pair of socks.
+If your sandals arrive by mail, you'll want to try them on a clean floor or carpet while wearing a thin pair of socks.
+(Shoes marked with wear cannot be returned.)